Tangent spaces of diffeological spaces and their variants: Internal tangent spaces of diffeological spaces

-If we further assume that $X$ is a fine diffeological vector space and that the action is linear in the setting of \proref{proposition induced linear map from internal tangent of quotient}, the induced action of $G_x$ on $\internal{x}{X}$ is isomorphic to the restricted action of $G_x$ on $X$ through the isomorphism $\internal{x}{X}\cong X$ (\proref{proposition internal tangent of fine diffeological vector space}).
+Therefore, the map $\internalfunctor(\pi)$ induces a smooth linear map $(\internal{x}{X})_{G_x}\to\internal{[x]}{X/G_x}$ because of the universality of the quotient diffeological vector space. \end{proof} If we further assume that $X$ is a fine diffeological vector space and that the action is linear in the setting of \proref{proposition induced linear map from internal tangent of quotient}, the induced action of $G_x$ on $\internal{x}{X}$ is isomorphic to the restricted action of $G_x$ on $X$ through the isomorphism $\internal{x}{X}\cong X$ (\proref{proposition internal tangent of fine diffeological vector space}).
 Moreover, the induced map in \proref{proposition induced linear map from internal tangent of quotient} is a linear diffeomorphism.
 We prove this in the next corollary.

 \begin{cor} Let $V$ be a fine diffeological vector space, let $G$ be a group, and let $\varphi$ be a linear action of $G$ on $V$.
 Then the induced map $\internalfunctor(\pi)\colon(\internal{0}{V})_G\to\internal{[0]}{V/G}$ in \proref{proposition induced linear map from internal tangent of quotient} is an isomorphism (automatically, this action $\varphi$ is a smooth action and $0$ is a fixed point of $\varphi$ because this action is a linear action and $V$ is fine).
 In particular, there is an isomorphism of diffeological vector spaces: